Coderz75/Slackerz-CPP-Package/README.md

        str l(input("Type in your name"));
        print(l);
-And it will print out what i types into the console
+And it will print out what I type into the console

 <h3>Random</h3>
 Youd don't need to do import random;